- When a defendant receives a deferred or suspended sentence they may be placed on

 - The defendant is supervised for the entire time of probation, not just until conditions

-- When pleading a defendant in another courtroom besides Judge Hall, the defendant
+- If a defendant pleads in a different courtroom besides Judge Hall, the defendant

-must be sent to our office to check in with the probation staff to do an intake.
+must report to the District Attorney's office to check in with the probation staff to do an intake.

-- If the defendant is in custody, he/she must report within 72 hours of being released
+- If the defendant is in custody, he/she must report to the probation department in the District Attorney's office within 72 hours of being released

 Title 22, Chapter 16, section 991d(a2)